datapolitan/lede_algorithms/class2_1/README.md

 ## Hour 3: From transparent data to transparent algorithms

-Even if you never write another algorithm in your entire life, this class should at least teach you enough to ask good questions about their capabilities and roles in society.
-We'll look at stories from some reporters who can articulate an understanding of how algorithms work, as well as some who clearly can't.
+Even if you never write another algorithm before you die, this class should at least teach you enough to ask good questions about their capabilities and roles in society.
+We'll look at stories from some reporters who can articulate a clear, accurate understanding of how algorithms work, as well as some who ... well ... can't.

 Here are a few examples from one of those categories: